Skip to content

 typescript

-import { getWasmMemoryBytes } from "quantum-forge-framework/quantum";
+import { getWasmMemoryBytes } from "quantum-forge/quantum";

 // In your debug overlay